kalmarek/Arblib.jl/README.md

 The following table indicates how Arb C-types can be translated to the Julia side.
 Note that all Julia structs additionally contain a `precision` field storing the precision used.
-For Julia types with `Ref` in their name the memory lifetime is bound to some other object and the user has to guarantee that the element still exists.
-(This is similar to how things work in C by default.
-However since Julia has a garbage collector, there can be some suprises.
-The use of `GC.@preserve` might be necessary).
-All non-ref types always have their own finalizer attached and independent memory.
+Julia types with `Ref` in their name are similar to the `Ref` type in base Julia.
+They contain a pointer to an object of the corresponding type, as well as a reference to it parent object to protect it from garbage collection.

 | Arb  | Julia  |
 |----- |------- |